50 + Crochet Abbreviations and Terms for Beginners

-So what are they?
+So what are abbreviations anyway?
 Crochet abbreviations and terms are a way to shorten a certain crochet stitch name or technique inside patterns.
 You will find that designers, publishers, and companies will use abbreviations when referring to crochet stitches and techniques.

 Once you learn these terms, you will be able to look at any pattern and make it with ease.
 I promise it’s easy to learn, and you’ll be able to read a crochet pattern with no problem.
 I use crochet stitch abbreviations extensively in my crochet patterns, so understanding these terms is important when trying to understand a crochet pattern.